 How are targets determined for performance indicators?

 Answer: The majority of performance indicators will have an associated target, usually set on an annual basis.
 Targets are agreed by each individual service and should be reflective of how the service is currently performing and where it would like to be in future.
 Some indicators have targets set nationally by the Scottish Government, and there are others where the setting of targets is not appropriate.

 What do the red, amber and green symbols mean on performance reports?

 Answer: A. As well as setting targets, services are encouraged to set thresholds that alert them to a decline in performance.

 Red = Performance is significantly below the target

 Amber = Performance is slightly below the target

 Green = Performance is on or above target level.

-Answer: Audit Scotland sets direction for all local authorities and has the statutory power to define what information needs to be published each years.
+Answer: Audit Scotland sets direction for all local authorities and has the statutory power to define what information needs to be published each year.
 This direction is usually in the form of high-level headings and councils can choose which indicators to report as evidence.
-Please consult the Aberdeenshire Council?s Statutory Performance Scorecard for 2013/14.
+Please consult the Aberdeenshire Council's Statutory Performance Scorecard for 2013/14.